 Image - text description: The above road-map diagram lists the stakeholders involved in or affected by outputs from the INCLUDE programme: Patients, public, funders, clinicians, researchers, regulators, industry, policymakers.
 It also describes the potential points of intervention/processes, in sequential order: Research priority setting; Funding bodies Strategic priority; Research investigator questions; Initial study design/funding; Final study design; Dynamic study delivery; Study closure report; Impact dissemination and engagement.
 These represent key points for considering inclusion of under-served groups over the life course of the study.
 Processes are embedded in the context of ethics and regulatory requirements and evolving digital technology developments.

 The NIHR-INCLUDE roadmap gives a strategic level overview of potential points for intervention to improve inclusion of under-served groups across the lifecourse of research.
 Some points are addressable at the level of individual communities or projects; others require action at national or supra-national level to provide appropriate regulatory, funding, governance and support environments.

 Examples of under-served groups

-A key finding from our work is that the definition of under-served is often very context and study specific.
+A key finding from our work is that the definition of ‘under-served’ is often very context and study specific.
 An under-served group for one disease or type of study may be the opposite to that of another.
-The following are presented as examples which were derived from surveys, stakeholder group discussion and the literature review used in the INCLUDE project.
-The list should not be viewed as exhaustive, but serves to provide examples of group that may be under-served either in specific contexts or more generally across the research landscape.
+The following are presented as examples which were derived from surveys, stakeholder group discussion and the literature review used in the NIHR-INCLUDE project.
+The list should not be viewed as exhaustive, but serves to provide examples of groups that may be under-served either in specific contexts or more generally across the research landscape.

 Groups by Demographic Factors (Age, Sex, Ethnicity, Education)